Source code for giant.opnav_class

 interface objects throughout GIANT.

-Essentially, the OpNav class serves as a container for both a :class:`.Camera` and
+Essentially, the OpNav class serves as a container for a :class:`.Camera` and then provides aliases (in the way of

-of the attributes of these instances directly from the OpNav class instance.
+properties) to be able to access a few of the attributes of this instances directly from the OpNav class instance.

 Example